|Clusters of alveoli, forming alveolar sacs, are connected

 |Simplified diagram of alveoli

-- An expanded sac of secretory epithelium,
+- The term alveolus may also mean an expanded sac of secretory epithelium,

 which forms from an internal termination of each duct in many glands (e.g. the mammary glands).